 The focus of the course will be on applying critical reading skills for organizing, analyzing, and retaining material and developing written work appropriate to the audience, purpose, situation, and length of the assignment.
-This course is designed to prepare students for college level reading and writing intensive courses including English 1301.
+This course is designed to prepare students for college level reading and writing intensive courses including English 1301 and will include taking the TSIA2 exam.
 Students will learn to write effective, logical essays, utilizing textual support to develop reading comprehension strategies, and to analyze, synthesize, and make value judgments using critical thinking.
-This course will count for English IV under the Foundation Graduation Plan (HB5).
+AtThis course will count for English IV under the Foundation Graduation Plan (HB5).
 This course can count as a fourth English if the student has met standards on both the English I and English II EOC's.